MuhammadTalhaTahir/Google-Chat-Bot/README.md

 - **Context maintenance:** Stores conversation context per user for more meaningful interactions.
 - **Multi-user support:** Can be added to Google Workspaces, where multiple users can chat with the bot simultaneously.

-## Setup Instructions

-### Prerequisites
-- A Google Cloud account with access to Google Apps Script.
-- API keys for Groq's LLM service.
-- Access to the Groq API for listing models and interacting with LLM models.

 ## Commands

 The bot supports the following commands: